 If she chose the obvious hit from a rich album, I’d make it a point to give the entire thing a respectful hearing.

 It felt nice to imagine that I had her full attention again.
 The app gave us both this rare space for courtesy you didn’t see in many places on the internet.
-She would have said it was ironic that this machine-cold mediator achieved what all the empathy-soaked counsellors she had taken us to could not.
+She would have chuckled at how this machine-cold mediator achieved what all the empathy-soaked counsellors she had taken us to could not.